icelu/CIN_CRC/README.md

 # Usage of simgland
 Please run `./simgland -h` for all options.

-There are two modes of simulation.
+There are three modes of simulation.
 * Mode 0 (default): simulating each gland as a node.
-The simulation starts from a single gland and stops when there are N glands.
+The simulation starts from a single gland with __"optimal"__ karyotype and stops when there are N glands.
 When using option -g, a subset of glands will be sampled from both sides of the lineage tree.
 * Mode 1: simulating each cell as a node and a gland is composed of a group of cells.
 The gland will divide into two glands when reaching a certain number of cells.
+* Mode 2: simulating each gland as a node.
+The simulation starts from a single gland with __diploid__ karyotype and stops when there are N glands.
+To reach "optimal" karyotype quickly, it is recommended to simulate CNAs at chr-level.

 In each mode, there are two models of evolution.
 * Model 0 (default): neutral.